russmckendrick/rest/README.md

 ## Last.fm Weekly Artists and Albums

-Generate SVG visualizations of your Last.fm listening history.
-The function supports displaying both top artists and albums from the last week.
+Generate SVG visualizations of your Last.fm listening history for the last week.
+The function supports displaying both top artists and albums you have been listening too for the last 7 days.

 ### Usage